-If you place an electric fan by a window it draws in air from outside which should be colder.
+If you place an electric fan (Amazon) by a window it draws in air from outside which should be colder.
 If you use this method to keep cool at night, ear plugs and a sleep mask (because it’s best if you leave the curtains open) can be useful for this method if you’re a light sleeper like me!
 Put a bowl filled with ice in front of the fan to chill the air.
 I've tried more than a few sleep masks and this one from La Aquarelle on Etsy is by far the best as I can even sleep in daylight whilst wearing it.

 Wear wet clothes in hot weather